Jitzek/GBoggle/README.md

      `npm audit fix --prefix ./boggle-sveltexpress/svelte`<br>
      `npm audit fix --prefix ./boggle-sveltexpress/express`<br>
      `npm audit fix --prefix ./boggle-api`<br>
-     or you can navigate to all the directories with a package.json and run `npm install` in that directory (and optionally `npm audit fix`).
+     or you can navigate to all the directories with a package.json and run `npm install` in that directory (and optionally `npm audit fix`)
 4. Install Redis Server
    - Debian:<br>
      `apt install redis-server`